veeshanr/veeshanr.github.io/pages/Public.md

 layout: default
 permalink: /publicwriting
 navbar-index: 3
-title: Public Writing
+title: Selected Public Writing
 ---

-[``Elinor Ostrom and the Contestable Nature of Goods"] [1], Center for the Study of Governance and Society (King's College London) Blog (with Pablo Paniagua).
+[``Elinor Ostrom and the Contestable Nature of Goods"] [1], King's College London Center for the Study of Governance and Society Blog (with Pablo Paniagua).

 [``The limits and perils of the dichotomous private-public taxonomy"] [2] , JOIE Blog (with Pablo Paniagua).